pablojakub/Pomodoro_Application/README.md

 # Pomodoro_Application
- It's a WinForms app written in .NET Framework with some NodeJS
+ It's a WinForms app written in .NET Framework with some NodeJS.
+I deliberately choose WinForms technology because I wanted to have power over Windows features like notifications or lock screen.
+WPF app doesn't support timers as good as WinForms, so maybe technology is a bit outdated but suits my purposes very well!

 If you want to run this app please download whole project and run Pomodoro App.exe file from "./Pomodoro App/bin/Debug" relative path